barbarer/py4e-int/_sources/conditional/MixedupCode.rst

     :adaptive:
     :numbered: left

-    The following program should print "Good job" when the number is between 1 and 10 (inclusive) or is 15 and "Fail" when it is not.
+    The following program should set the variable ``result`` equal to "Good job" when the number is between 1 and 10 (inclusive) or is 15 and ``result`` should be set to "Fail" when it is not.
 Be sure to indent correctly and watch out for extra pieces of code!
     -----
     x = 8
     =====
     if x >= 1 and x <= 10 or x == 15:
     =====
-    print("Good job")
+        result = "Good job"
     =====
     else:
     =====
-    print("Fail")
+        result = "Fail"
     =====
-    elif x == 15: #distractor
+    elif x == 15: #paired

 .. activecode:: cndtnl-mixed-goodJob_write

-   Write a function that .
+   Write code that should set the variable ``result`` equal to "Good job" when the number is between 1 and 10 (inclusive) or is 15 and ``result`` should be set to "Fail" when it is not.
    ~~~~
+   x = 8

    ====
    from unittest.gui import TestCaseGui